-Prior to the start of this project, CherryRoad Technologies (CRT) completed an assessment of our PS Financials application to determine if it is utilized to the full extent of its capability by the City and to provide recommendations for both short and long term remediation items and implementations.
-The assessment reviewed the current General Ledger (GL) processes and ChartField usage in order to provide recommendations for improvement.
-The remainder of the assessment focused on the review of the current processes associated with Fixed Assets, Grants, Accounts Receivable, Billing, and Reporting.
-Additionally, CRT identified the pain points associated with not having an integrated system.
+Prior to the start of this project, the City’s consulting partner CherryRoad Technologies, Inc. (CRT) completed an assessment of our PeopleSoft (PS) Financials application to determine if it is utilized to the full extent of its capability by the City and to provide recommendations for both short and long term remediation items and implementations.
+The assessment reviewed the current general ledger (GL) processes in order to provide recommendations for improvement.
+The remainder of the assessment focused on review of the current processes associated with Fixed Assets, Grants, Accounts Receivable, and Reporting.
+Additionally, CRT and City business users identified pain points associated with using a system that is not fully integrated.

-- To implement the Accounts Receivable, Asset Management, Billing, Contract Administration, Grant Management, and Commitment Accounting modules
+- Implement the Accounts Receivable, Billing, Asset Management, Grant Management, Contract Administration, and Commitment Accounting modules

-- To integrate the Financial and Human Capital (HCM) modules, which will aid in decreasing the current need for manual workarounds and dual entry.
-Reconciling labor distribution reports to the General Ledger will become much easier.
+- Integrate the Financial (FSCM) and Human Capital (HCM) product lines, which aids in decreasing the need for manual workarounds and dual data entry.
+Improving reconciliation of labor distribution to the general ledger

-- To implement workflow to simplify the journal approval process and voucher approval process.
-This will speed up the approval process for all departments and help the City to quickly close the books monthly and provide accurate interim reports.
-The City will be able to decommission the GEAC legacy accounting system by implementing PS Billing and Accounts Receivable functionality.
+- Implement workflow to simplify the journal approval process and voucher approval process, which will in turn speed up the approval process for all City departments.
+This will help the City to close the books monthly and provide accurate interim reports

-- Enable the DFAS-Enterprise Resource Planning Program (ERP) to serve as the first line of support for troubleshooting issues and providing support for our users
+- Enable the City’s ERP Program staff to serve as the first line of support for troubleshooting issues and offering other business assistance to our business owners

-- Facilitate streamlined generation of the Comprehensive Annual Financial Report (CAFR) and Schedule of Expenditures of Federal Awards (SEFA)
+- Facilitate streamline generation of the annual Comprehensive Annual Financial Report (CAFR) and Schedule of Federal Awards (SEFA)

 Areas Impacted by Project